StorSimple 8000 series: a hybrid cloud storage solution

 Microsoft Azure StorSimple includes the StorSimple Adapter for SharePoint, an optional component that transparently extends StorSimple storage and data protection features to SharePoint server farms.
 The adapter works with a Remote Blob Storage (RBS) provider and the SQL Server RBS feature, allowing you to move BLOBs to a server backed up by the Microsoft Azure StorSimple system.
 Microsoft Azure StorSimple then stores the BLOB data locally or in the cloud, based on usage.

 The StorSimple Adapter for SharePoint is managed from within the SharePoint Central Administration portal.
-Consequently, SharePoint management remains centralized, and all storage appears to be in the SharePoint farm.
+So SharePoint management remains centralized, and all storage appears to be in the SharePoint farm.

 For more information, go to StorSimple Adapter for SharePoint.